OmarDurrah/Decentralized-Voting-System-Based-On-Ethereum-Blockchain/README.md

 ### 5️⃣ Blockchain Setup

 ---
-first of all open ganache, it hsould be like this figure,
+first of all open ganache, it should be like this figure, --
 <img width="1518" height="1034" alt="{D0B12E13-0689-4146-A63B-932E3D923837}" src="https://github.com/user-attachments/assets/279a3cf1-964f-4092-bc3d-fb63c293f36b" />
 keep in your mind, the configuration could be different from device to other, for example i used PORT=55OO in your device this port could be alreday used the same thing as backnd and dadtabase!